-In this case, you may want to specify “Knitted Toys” as a primary product type as it’s informative, while “New” category is useful only for your website store, but not for Google Shopping.
+In this case, you may want to specify “Knitted Toys” as a primary category as it is informative, while “New” category is useful only for your site store, but not for Google Shopping.

 In order to specify which of the category should be passed as the primary product type, please follow these steps:

-- Go to Control Panel à Catalog à Products.
+- Go to the Store Control Panelà Catalog à Products.

 - Choose the product you want to edit.